 Key Performance Indicators (KPIs)

 KPIs are the things that you’ve decided user interaction confirm that the point of the site has been met.
 If the point of the site is for people to just see any part of it, you’re probably wasting your time and money on building it in the first place.
 Link your KPIs to your business objectives and make them SMART – the S standing for ‘more Specific than any of the previous metrics mentioned in this post’.
 They should be the first thing that you decide on when you start to measure the success of your site.

 Let us know in the comments box whether there are any key metrics you want defined, that we haven’t listed above.

-Alec Cochrane is the Head of Optimisation at Blue Latitude, and keen to help you out with better understanding how to measure the effectiveness of your digital marketing activity.
-To contact him, email email@example.com or call +44 (0)203 328 1886.
+If you would like help with better understanding how to measure the effectiveness of your digital marketing activity, get in touch by email or call +44 (0)203 328 1886.